eebette/bank_scrapers/README.md

 ### About

-This is a Selenium driver that finds a property's Zestimate from a user-provided url suffix (the part after `https://www.zillow.com/homedetails/`).
+This is a Playwright driver that finds a property's Zestimate from a user-provided url suffix (the part after `https://www.zillow.com/homedetails/`).

 ### Example Usage